 Minimum of 2 credit hours each semester until senior recital is passed.
 Entrance audition, freshman jury, upperdivision examination, senior jazz recital.
-I500 Masterclass (0 cr.) may be required in connection with performance study (varies by studio).
+I300 Studio Masterclass (0 cr.) and/or I301 Departmental Masterclass (0 cr.) may be required in connection with performance study (varies by studio).

-The sequence of piano courses required for all jazz majors who are not piano majors is P111 Piano Class 1, Music Majors (2 cr.), P121 Piano Class 2, Music Majors (2 cr.), P201 Jazz Piano Class 1 (2 cr.), and P202 Jazz Piano Class 2 (2 cr.).
+The sequence of piano courses required for all jazz majors who are not jazz piano majors is:

+P111 Piano Class 1, Music Majors (2 cr.)

+- P121 Piano Class 2, Music Majors (2 cr.)

+- P201 Jazz Piano Class 1 (2 cr.)

+- P202 Jazz Piano Class 2 (2 cr.)

 Entering students take an examination placing them into the appropriate course in the sequence.
 Continued study is required each semester until the keyboard proficiency examination, administered by the jazz department, is passed.
 The keyboard proficiency examination is also required of jazz piano majors.